sedol1339/files/papers.md

     - We propose Multi-linear attention with Block-Term Tensor Decomposition (BTD)
     - This not only largely compress the model parameters but also obtain performance improvements

+Mania, H., Miller, J., Schmidt, L., Hardt, M., & Recht, B. (2019).
+Model Similarity Mitigates Test Set Overuse. arXiv, 1905.12580.
+Retrieved from https://arxiv.org/abs/1905.12580v1

+    - Popular benchmarks, competitions, industrial scale tuning involve excessive reuse of test data.
+Models incorporate prior information about the available test data since human analysts choose models in a manner guided by previous results.
+    - Theory suggests that for k models chosen independently of n test data points, the holdout method provides valid risk estimates for each of these models up to a deviation on the order of sqrt(log(k)/n).
+However, adaptivity significantly complicates the theoretical guarantees of the holdout method.
+A simple adaptive strategy, resembling the practice of selectively ensembling k models, can bias the holdout method by as much as sqrt(k/n).
+If this bound were attained in practice, holdout data across the board would rapidly lose its value over time.
+Nonetheless, recent replication studies give evidence that popular benchmarks continue to support progress (on OOD data) despite years of extensive reuse.
+    - We show that current ImageNet and CIFAR-10 models exhibit significant agreement in their predictions, well beyond what would follow from their accuracy values alone.
+We give new generalization bounds that incorporate a measure of similarity.
+    - This helps to explain why holdout data has much greater longevity than prior bounds suggest when models are highly similar.
+In hyperparameter search, such similarity provides a counterweight to the massive number of model evaluations, limiting the amount of overfitting we observe.

+McCoy, R. T., Min, J., & Linzen, T. (2019).
+BERTs of a feather do not generalize together: Large variability in generalization across models with similar test set performance. arXiv, 1911.02969.
+Retrieved from https://arxiv.org/abs/1911.02969v2

 Mei, S., & Montanari, A. (2019).
 The generalization error of random features regression: Precise asymptotics and double descent curve. arXiv, 1908.05355.
 Retrieved from https://arxiv.org/abs/1908.05355v5

 Millidge, B. (2019).
 Deep Active Inference as Variational Policy Gradients. arXiv, 1907.03876.
 Retrieved from https://arxiv.org/abs/1907.03876v1